vimalavinisha/angular2-image-popup/.github/ISSUE_TEMPLATE.md

 <!-- Check one of the following options with "x" -->
 <pre><code>
-[ ] Regression (a behavior that used to work and stopped working in a new release) [ ] Bug report  <!-- Please search GitHub for a similar issue or PR before submitting -->
+[ ] Regression (a behavior that used to work and stopped working in a new release) [ ] Bug report  <!-- Please search on GitHub for a similar issue or PR before submitting -->
 [ ] Feature request
 [ ] Documentation issue or request
 [ ] Support request